SAAVY/magpie/CONTRIBUTING.md

 # Contribution Guidelines

 Welcome!
-Thanks for your interest in contributing to Project Magpie, we welcome all contributors!
-However, please read the following guidelines before submmiting a pull request.
+Thank you for your interest in contributing to Project Magpie, we welcome all contributors!
+Please refer to the following guidelines before submmiting a pull request.

 ## <a name="question"></a> Questions?